grafioschtrader/grafioschtrader/README.md

 spring.mail.properties.mail.smtp.starttls.enable=true
 ```
 ### Database preparation
 For the database only a empty database with user access is required.
 Everthing else is done with the first start of GT.
-In the following statement change at least **YOUR_DB_PASSWORD" with your own password.
+In the following statement change at least **"YOUR_DB_PASSWORD"** with your own password.
 ```
 mysql -u root -p -e "create database grafioschtrader; GRANT ALL PRIVILEGES ON grafioschtrader.* TO grafioschtrader@localhost IDENTIFIED BY 'YOUR_DB_PASSWORD'"
 ```